Kiwirish/Image-Editor-Program/README.md

 Within `src/cosc202/andie` there is:

-- The main class, `Andie.java`, and other supporting classes core to the operation of Andie
+- The main class, `Andie.java`, and other supporting classes core to the operation of Andie.
-- `actions`, containing the classes providing the actions for the menu bar
+- `actions`, containing the classes defining the "actions" Andie can perform. (displayed in the menu bar)
-- `components`, containing custom reusable swing components
+- `components`, containing custom reusable swing components.
 - `operations`, containing grouped imageOperations to be used within actions.
+- `tools`, containing different tools that can be activated and used on the image.
+- `models` containing the "business logic" of the program, including the `EditableImage` class, which stores the image and operations applied to it.
+- `controllers` containing classes that glue the UI and models together, responsible for handling IO & Threading among other things.

 ---
 ## Testing